Ontario Premier League (women): Management

 In September 2019, former Canadian national team player Carmelina Moscato was announced as Commissioner of the Women's division (prior to this both the male and female divisions were led by Dino Rossi), however she departed in December 2020 to become the Director of Women's Football for the Bahamas Football Association.
 In March 2021, Chelsea Spencer and Julie Maheu were announced as Director and Operations Manager, respectively, for the league.

+In January 2026, the league re-branded as the Ontario Premier League, in line with a move across all the leagues in Canada.

 Competition format

-The League1 Ontario regular season runs from May through September using a single table format, with each team playing one match against all other teams.
+The Ontario Premier League regular season runs from May through September using a single table format, with each team playing one match against all other teams.
 The top four teams compete in the league playoffs at the end of the season.

 Beginning in 2019, the Ron Smale Cup was created by the supporters group of North Mississauga SC to be given to the regular season champions.

-L1 Cup
+OPL Cup

-The L1 Cup is a league cup tournament that features all L1O clubs.
+The OPL Cup (originally known as the L1 Cup) is a league cup tournament that features all OPL clubs.
 It runs concurrently with the regular season, with cup games usually taking place during mid-week.
 It is not a form of playoffs and all matches are separate from the regular season and are not reflected in the season standings.
 The 2015 cup included a group stage and a knockout stage but from 2016 to 2018 the format was a single-elimination tournament.
-Following a hiatus from 2019 to 2023, the L1 Cup will return in 2024 to coincide with the league's restructuring.
+Following a hiatus from 2019 to 2023, the OPL Cup returned in 2024, coinciding with the league's restructuring.